-The AVMA reported in 2012 that the average pet owning household spent up to $400 dollars yearly on regular veterinary care.
-You have probably gone once or twice a year for your own pet, and flinched at the bill when it was handed to you.
-That couple hundred or so for a routine visit, or for a contracted cold or parasite, is a drop in the bucket compared to the cost of major surgery for a joint problem, car accident, or a heart valve defect.
+You have probably gone once or twice a year for your own pet, and flinched at the medical bill when it was handed to you.
+That couple hundred or so for a routine visit, or for a contracted cold or parasites, is a drop in the bucket compared to the cost of major surgery for a joint problem, car accident, or a heart valve defect.
 Yet, these conditions happen to our animals too, and can be even more financially stressful.

-Pet insurance is just like insurance for the human members of your family.
-It can be there when you need it most.
-But with all the money you may already spend on your pet, you may be left wondering if pet insurance is really worth the cost.
+Pet health insurance is just like insurance for the human members of your family.
+It can be there when you need it most, for your dogs and cats.
+But with all the money you may already spend on your pet, you may be left wondering if pet health insurance is really worth the cost.

 Not all plans are equal, however, regardless of the dollar amounts.
 You should decide what you need to be covered for your particular pet.
 Pre-existing conditions are generally never covered under any plan, and only some will cover dental, accidents, behavioral issues, hereditary conditions, and even regular checkups.

 The age of your pet will drastically change your rates.
 Younger pets are much easier to insure, and will carry the cheapest rates available.
 Rates for middle aged pets often double or triple in price, while elderly pet coverage can be up to five times the monthly expense.
 For dogs and cats, this is usually around the ten year mark.
 For horses, most pet health insurance providers won’t even cover horses over 15 years of age.